 Safety is at the core of good stage combat training, teaching you how to fight like you mean it whilst keeping yourself and others safe.
 It adapts real martial art applications, historical and modern weapon techniques and military training specifically for performance designed to create the illusion of physical violence whilst maintaining the safety of the performers and audience.
 It's rare that anything in life is 100% safe but effective knowledge, training and acquired skills will greatly reduce the chances of any accidents and potentially reduce the severity of injury if something does go wrong.
 Being safety conscious also means people are more likely to want to work with you.

-Combat itself is inherently dangerous – that’s is it’s purpose!
+Combat itself is inherently dangerous – that's it's purpose!
 Without correct training actors can injure themselves or others because they either haven't been trained in safe techniques, don't have the appropriate skill level for the task they are performing, are working with unsafe equipment or are being directed by people with no training.

 Stage combat is like motor racing - it's fast, furious and fun though potentially dangerous.
 It's not a good idea to get behind the wheel without driving lessons, lots of practice and a roll cage.

 No. The actual moves and techniques of stage combat are just the tip of the iceberg.
 Being able to apply them to a dramatic scene at speed whilst maintaining character and avoiding danger and injury required a much greater skill set.

 In performance terms stage combat teaches character analysis, communication, timing, intensity, intention and motivation.
 Physically it improves fitness, posture, coordination, awareness, physical memory (learning choreography) and reflexes.